The Wonderful World of Wine Bottles

 Let’s drink from this chalice of joy.

-There are fifteen different wine bottles available today on the international market, which are distinguished by their size, the amount they contain and their name.
 What they all have in common is the material they are made of, glass, which became popular for this purpose from the second half of the 18th century, and which differs in thickness according to the type of wine it contains.
 For example, a bottle that contains sparkling wine will have a greater thickness than one used for still wine, because of the difference in pressure.

 While the most popular wine bottle is the 0.750 litre Bordeaux style, the best is undoubtedly the Magnum as it allows for better ageing of the wine.
 A Magnum contains double the standard amount (1.5 litres) and has less oxygen in contact with a greater quantity of wine.
 This is because the bottle’s neck is the same diameter as on a standard bottle.